-Tinashe Wears Low-Cut Dress, PVC Thigh-High Boots & Long Animal Print Cardigan To Soccer Match In London
+Tinashe Wears Low-Cut Dress, PVC Thigh-High Boots & Long Animal-Print Cardigan To Soccer Match In London

 Tinashe is currently in London, U.K., at the moment and took the time to attend a soccer match.

-Her mom shared a photo of her on the field and it seems her fashion game was on point.
+Her mom shared a photo of her on the field, and it seems her fashion game was on point.

-The “Ride Of Your Life” songstress wore a long cow-print cardigan with a mini low-cut black dress underneath.
+The “Ride of Your Life” songstress wore a long cow-print cardigan with a mini low-cut black dress underneath.
 She paired the look with black latex thigh-high boots and looked super happy to be at the match while she threw up a peace sign.

 She accessorized herself with huge hoop earrings and a small necklace.
 She sported her brunette locks down and curly while she applied a red lip.

-In her mother’s caption, she mentions that her daughter was ready to show the world her talent, implying she performed at the match which she geotagged as the Tottenham Hotspur Football Stadium.
+In her mother’s caption, she mentions that her daughter was ready to show the world her talent, implying she performed at the match, which she geotagged as the Tottenham Hotspur Football Stadium.

 “She’s looking so beautiful,” one user wrote.